|Burke, ca 1888. University of Idaho Library.|

 Growth was very slow at first.
 In fact, not until May 1887 did they get around to really organizing a town, with street names, specific lot sizes, property recording requirements, and so on.
 The hamlet then contained only about twenty actual buildings.

 However, in December of that year tracks from Burke linked to a new narrow gauge railway at Wallace.
 In January, 1888, the Wallace Press listed around 35 business buildings in Burke, including “… seventeen saloons, four general stores, one beer hall … and not a hotel in town.”
-(There were two boarding house, however.)
+(There were two boarding houses, however.)

 The arrival of the railroad sparked a construction boom.
 By the end of the 1888 building season, Burke reportedly contained around three hundred buildings, including ore concentrators for the Tiger and Poorman mines.